khamneeda/KAIST_Pintos/README.md

 Design project

-Build a Hanuri rocket OS that can manage random memory disabled
+Build a Hanuri rocket OS that can manage randomly disturbed memory from time to time.
-1. Suggest safe design
+1. Ensure the design safe: Not using the disturbed memory address.
+2. Prevent the memory loss
-2. Improve performance
+3. Improve the os performance
+4. Present a persuasive and effective design

 Please refer to the project guide